The miller, his son and the donkey: European

 When Jean de La Fontaine included the tale in his work (Fables III.1, 1668), he related that it had been told by the poet François de Malherbe to his indecisive disciple Honorat de Bueil, seigneur de Racan.
 The order of the episodes are radically altered, however, and the story begins with the father and son carrying the ass between them so that it will arrive fresh for sale at market.
 The laughter of bystanders causes him to set it free and subsequent remarks have them changing places until the miller loses patience and decides he will only suit himself in future, for "Doubt not but tongues will have their talk" whatever the circumstances.
 Earlier on he had reflected that 'He's mad who hopes to please the whole world and his brother'.
 Robert Dodsley draws the same conclusion in his version of 1764: 'there cannot be a more fruitless attempt than to endeavour to please all mankind', a sentiment shortened by later authors to 'there's no pleasing everyone'.
-Anne Finch, Countess of Winchilsea had also made a close translation of the poem, published in 1713.
+Anne Finch, Countess of Winchilsea had also made a close translation of the poem, published in 1713, and John Byrom included a retelling in his Miscellaneous Poems (1773) under the title "The Country Fellows and the Ass".